 A Big Bite of Big Data

-Today, the chain runs more than 34.000 local restaurants, and they serve nearly 70 million people in 118 different countries – every single day.
-And each year, US customers eat more than 1 billion pounds of beef at McDonalds.
-This equals 5.5 million head of cattle.
+Today, the chain runs more than 34,000 local restaurants serving nearly 70 million people in 118 different countries every day.
+And each year, US customers eat more than 1 billion pounds of beef at McDonald’s.
+This equates to 5.5 million head of cattle.

-However, for this data to be turned into measurable metrics and valuable business insights, the international chain is dependent on utilising a solid business intelligence tool.
+However, for this data to be turned into measurable metrics and valuable business insights, the international chain is dependent on utilising business intelligence (BI) tools.

-The Advantages of Big Data
+The Advantages of Business Intelligence

 - Possibility of cost savings

 - A deeper understanding of the market conditions